A Simultaneous ECG-PCG Acquisition System with Real-Time Burst-Adaptive Noise Cancellation: Experimental Results and Discussion

-To test real-world performance, we recorded data in a noisy hospital environment and then adaptively denoised it.
-The last stage of our PCG denoising pipeline includes a $20$ - $200$ \!Hz band-pass filter, targeting the primary heart sound range~\cite{zang2025novel}.
+To test real-world performance, we used the clinical data and then adaptively denoised it.
+The last stage of our PCG denoising pipeline includes a 20--200~Hz band-pass filter, targeting the primary heart sound range~\cite{zang2025novel}.
 Fig.~\ref{fig:filt_ECG_PCG} demonstrates the spectrograms and the time domain plots of the denoising outputs of both PCG and ECG signals, respectively.
-We evaluated the performance of our prototype by recording the signals simultaneously for a fixed time period of 14 seconds and calculating the SNR, using:
+We evaluated the performance of our prototype by using simultaneous signal segments having a fixed time period of 14~s each, and calculating the SNR using:

-where a low frequency range ($LF$) is expected to contain useful data, whereas a low frequency noise range ($LFN$) and a high frequency range ($HF$) are expected to contain noise.
-The BA-NLMS filter pipeline improved the noisy PCG signal by $\Delta\text{SNR}$ of $37.01$~dB while the noisy ECG signal was also improved, achieving a $\Delta\text{SNR}$ of $30.32$~dB.
+where a low frequency range ($LF$) is expected to contain useful data, whereas a low frequency noise ($LFN$) and a high frequency range ($HF$) are expected to contain noise.
+The BA-NLMS filter pipeline improved the noisy PCG signals by an average $\Delta\text{SNR}$ of 37.01~dB while the noisy ECG signals were also improved, achieving an average $\Delta\text{SNR}$ of 30.32~dB.